what does a rain gauge measure

 conclusion

-In addition to these, electronic or automatic rain gauges equipped with sensors can measure rainfall and record data without the need for manual effort.
-These advanced devices are capable of providing real-time measurements and enabling continuous precipitation monitoring.
+Automatic rain gauges with sensors can measure rainfall and record data on their own.
+These advanced devices give real-time measurements and let us monitor rainfall continuously.